Kearinl/Project-Kazooie-Unity3D/README.md

 ------------------------------------------------------------------------------------

-## Custom Cutscenes From This Youtube Please Subscribe To Him He Is Amazing With His Work:
+## Custom Cutscenes From This Youtube Please Subscribe To Them They Are Amazing At What They Do:
 [@LankyTurtleMedia](https://www.youtube.com/@LankyTurtleMedia)

 -----------------------------------------------------------------